malramsay64/phd-thesis/03_Dynamics/results.md

-Dynamic heterogeneities have been described qualitatively, with features of the previous dynamic quantities noted as a telltale sign of heterogeneous dynamics.
+Dynamic heterogeneities have been described qualitatively, with features of the previous dynamic quantities noted as a characteristic sign of heterogeneous dynamics.
 However to discuss them,
 they need to be adequately measured.